luhmann/evernote-to-raindrop-exporter/README.md

 #### Choosing Options

-You will be interactively asked for the developer tokens and can then make a choice about what you want to import to raindrop.io:
+You will be prompted for the developer tokens.
+Afterwards you can select what you want to import into raindrop.io:

 ![Token Entry Dialog](./docs/token-entry-dialog.png)

 It worked when your evernote notebooks could be successfully loaded.

 #### 🚨 Whats up with all the warnings?

+Warnings like this might appear during the import process.

 ![warnings](./docs/warnings.png)